-Schools also require that a third party, such as a guidance counselor, teacher, school official with knowledge of the student’s extenuating circumstances sign the NACAC form requesting the application fee waiver.
+Schools also require a third party, such as a guidance counselor, teacher, or school official with knowledge of the student’s extenuating circumstances, to sign the NACAC form requesting the application fee waiver.

 Get a Fee Waiver for Service Activities

-You also may be eligible for a waived application fee if you’ve performed any number of service activities and are an alumnus of different service-based groups.
+You also may be eligible for a waived application fee if you’ve performed any number of service activities and are an alum of different service-based groups.

 For instance, those who have been in Teach for America, the Peace Corps, Americorps/VISTA, CityYear, or in various fellowships, such as a Truman Public Service Fellowship, can have their college application fees waived.

-As a practical matter, service-based fee waivers will typically be utilized by older individuals applying to college, as opposed to teen students coming straight out of high school.
+As a practical matter, service-based fee waivers will typically be utilized by older individuals applying to college instead of teen students coming straight out of high school.

-But if you fit the profile and you qualify, do seek your fee waiver as part of an overall strategy to control your pre-college expenses.
+But if you fit the profile and qualify, seek your fee waiver as part of an overall strategy to control your pre-college expenses.

 To get this kind of fee waiver, contact the schools you’re interested in directly.
 You won’t be able to use a fee waiver from NACAC.